michelleconville/bakery-lane/README.md

 First time users
 *	I want to be able to find the types of cakes that are available
 *	I want to be able to contact the Bakery
-*	I want to understand the main purpose of the website
 *	I want to be able to intuitively navigate the website

 Returning User
-*	I want to be able to contact the bakery
+*	I want to know what type of flavour cakes that are made at the bakery
 *	I want to be able to find out more information about the bakery
 *	I want to follow the bakery on social media